propublica/sunlight-congress/docs/index.md

 The Real Time Congress (RTC) API is a RESTful API over the artifacts of Congress, in as close to real-time as possible.
 There is no original data; all data is taken automatically from other sources.

-RTC is essentially a very thin layver over MongoDB.
+RTC is essentially a very thin layer over MongoDB.
 If you are familiar with MongoDB's philosophy and search operators, you will be very comfortable with the Real Time Congress API.
 If you're not, you'll find it's very simple to learn.

 ### Getting Started